hms-dbmi/Reproducible_FAIR_NHANES/README.md

 ## What is the purpose of this repository ?

 This GitHub repository serves as an illustration of an attempt to create a reproducible and F.A.I.R (findable, accessible, interoperable, reusable) statistical analysis and is associated with an article whose reference will be added soon in this section.
-The analysis is performed on public NHANES (National Health and Nutrition Examination Survey) data collected between 1999 and 2012.
+The analysis presented in the Jupyter notebook (Statistical_analysis_on_NHANES_data_collected_between_2009_and_2012.ipynb) is performed on public NHANES (National Health and Nutrition Examination Survey) data collected between 1999 and 2012.
 You can find the database [here](https://nhanes.hms.harvard.edu/).

 _More information on CDC NHANES [here](https://www.cdc.gov/nchs/nhanes/index.htm)._